 Don Carson: Walt Disney Imagineering was definitely the Mt.
 Everest of my career.
 More like an extension of university training, my years there formed every aspect of the work I have done since.
 WDI instills a level of collaboration and depth of storytelling that is rare in the world, especially when it comes to designing physical environments for the enjoyment and entertainment of groups of people.

 Tell us about your role as the Senior Art Director at The Hettema Group.

-Don: The Hettema Group has been the best work environment I have experienced during the course of my career.
+Don Carson: The Hettema Group has been the best work environment I have experienced during the course of my career.
 It was at THG that I realized just how important it is to work with people you really love working with, which is even more important than what you get to work on.
-I owe a lot to Phil Hettema and his team for including me in their projects, and some of my very favourite people work there.
+I owe a lot to Phil Hettema and his team for including me in their projects, and some of my very favorite people who work there.

 What is your process of conceptualizing and creating 3D renderings for theme parks?

 Don Carson: 3D renderings are just another vehicle for communicating a concept.
 Although for most projects I still reach for the pen and paper for initially mapping out a concept, 3D has become an equally powerful tool for exploring ideas even in the earliest days of blue sky.
 Best of all, 3D allows designers to “ride” through their attractions while they are in the process of designing them, which is something we just haven’t been able to do before beyond constructing physical models.